Mannitol: History

 In the early 1880s, Julije Domac elucidated the structure of hexene and mannitol obtained from Caspian manna.
 He determined the place of the double bond in hexene obtained from mannitol and proved that it is a derivative of a normal hexene.
 This also solved the structure of mannitol, which was unknown until then.

 Controversy

 The three studies that originally found high-dose mannitol effective in treating severe head injury were the subject of an investigation.
-Published in 2007 after the lead author Dr Julio Cruz's death, the investigation questioned whether the studies had actually taken place.
-The co-authors of the paper were not able to confirm the existence of the study patients, and the Federal University of São Paulo, which Cruz gave as his affiliation, had never employed him.
-As a result of doubt surrounding Cruz's work, an updated version of the Cochrane review excludes all studies by Julio Cruz, leaving only four studies.
+The results of that investigation, published in 2007 after the death of the original studies' lead author Dr Julio Cruz, questioned whether his studies had actually taken place.
+Cruz's co-authors were not able to confirm the existence of the study patients, and the Federal University of São Paulo, which Cruz gave as his affiliation, had never employed him.
+As a result of this doubt surrounding Cruz's work, an updated version of the Cochrane review excludes all studies by Julio Cruz, leaving only four studies.
 Due to differences in selection of control groups, a conclusion about the clinical use of mannitol has not been reached.